Natural resources of India: Wollastonite

 It is a meta-silicate of calcium.
 It is mostly white in color and occurs as bladed or needle like crystals.
 In 2010, India had 16 million tonnes of resource.
 Most of the deposits are available in Rajasthan (Dungarpur, Pali, Sirohi and Udaipur districts).
 Minor amount of deposits are found in Gujarat and Tamil Nadu.
 It is mainly used in ceramic industries and metallurgical applications.
 It is also used as a filler in wall tiles, paint, rubber and plastic.
 India is one of the largest reserves.
 In 2011, India produced 150,000 tons.
 It is mined by opencast method.
 It is also used as a substitute for short-fibre asbestos in brake-linings.
 Central Building Research Institute has found that wollastonite can be used as substitute for chrysotile asbestos in cement products.

 Sillimanite group

 It is a group of metamorphic minerals - sillimanite, kyanite and andalusite.
+It looks like a crystal.
 These are polymorphs of alumino-silicate.
 These are formed under high-pressure and high-temperature conditions.
 The three minerals are calcined to form mullite.
 Mainly used as refractory materials.

 As of 2010, India had 66 million tonnes of sillimanite, 100 million tonnes of Kyanite and 18 million tonnes of Andalusite as a resource.
 Most of the resources are found in Tamil Nadu, Orissa, Uttar Pradesh, Andhra Pradesh, Kerala and Assam.
 A minor amount of resources are found in Jharkhand, Karnataka, Madhya Pradesh, Maharashtra, Meghalaya, Rajasthan and West Bengal.
 Granular sillimanite is available in beach sands of South India.
 Sillimanite refractory bricks are used in steel, glass and petrochemical industries.
 In 2004, India produced 14,500 tonnes of sillimanite and 6200 tonnes of kyanite.